Several organisations at the University look out for you and represent your interests.

-The Students' Representative Council (SRC) is a student-run body that represents the rights and interests of 32,000 undergraduates.
+If you’re an undergraduate the Students’ Representative Council (SRC) is a student-run body that represents your rights and interests.

-The SRC runs political and social justice collectives, including groups for students with disabilities, Aboriginal and Torres Strait Islander people, Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ), international, mature-age and female-identifying students.
+You can get involved in one of the SRC collectives that campaign and provide resources to student groups.
+This includes groups for students with disabilities, Aboriginal and Torres Strait Islander people, Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ), international, mature-age and female-identifying students.

-SUPRA also publishes a number of student communications including eGrad, the weekly email bulletin, an annual postgraduate Survival Guide and a Thesis Guide.
-These can be accessed on the SUPRA website.
+SUPRA produces a number of publications, including a weekly email bulletin (eGrad), an annual postgraduate Survival Guide and a Thesis Guide.
+Find out more about SUPRA’s publications.